Protect yourself from coronavirus by following few preventive measures

 Follow the correct steps to use a hand sanitizer:

-- Put few drops of sanitizer on the palm of one hand
+Put a few drops of sanitizer on the palm of one hand.

-- Put few drops on the backsides of each hand and rub until it dries away
+Put a few drops on the backsides of each hand and rub until it dries away.

 Few other precautions: